 However, be warned, too many people confuse the moment in a photo to be reality.
 The past to a Taoist is an illusion.
 The fish in this picture is long gone.
-It has been eaten decomposed, remixed into the world and now is in a new form.
+It has decomposed and now is remixed into the world as a new form.
 Don’t let photos of the past hold you back from the new realities of today.

 A photograph represents a moment, timeless, an expression of the universe to enjoy but not to embrace.
 If a person embraces a photo as the past, as a memory to hold on to as an actual moment of now.
 Then that photo will be as amber.
 Amber that traps the fly to be forever fossilized to the past.

 One nice thing about the computer age: it brings home how photos are not reality.
 In the digital age, everything can be edited to reflect any reality, to the point, that reality itself is now in question.

 Seeing is not believing in the modern digital age.